mrluckywaffles/habstw/README.md

-Simple static website that tells if you this week's episode of Kill la Kill has been subbed and released.
+Simple static website that tells if you this week's episode of (insert currently-airing anime*) has been subbed and released.

-Checks the HorribleSubs and Underwater RSS feed for anything named Kill la Kill uploaded since last Monday.
+Checks both legitimate and fansub RSS feeds for anything named (anime*) uploaded since last Sunday morning.
 If it detects something, it will display a message and provide related links.

 It also plays music for some reason?!?

+*originally made for Kill la Kill, current displaying status for new JoJo episodes

 TODO: